haddocking/haddocking.github.io/education/disvis-webserver/index.md

 Seven cross-links (4 ADH & 3 ZL) are available ([Leitner et al., 2014](https://dx.doi:10.1073/pnas.1320298111)) and on top of which we will add two false-positive restraints.
 We will try to see if DisVis is able to filter out these false-positive restraints while asserting the true interaction space between the two chains.
-We will then use the interaction analysis feature of DisVis that allows for a more complete analysis of the residues found hypothetically involved in the interaction between the two molecules.
-To do so, we will extract a list of residues from the 1st round of DisVis, regarding their distances to the accessible interaction map output by DisVis.
+We will then use the interaction analysis feature of DisVis that allows for a more complete analysis of the residues putatively involved in the interaction between the two molecules.
+To do so, we will extract all accessible residues of the two partners, and give the list of residue to DisVis using its interaction analysis feature.
 Finally, we will show how the restraints can be provided to HADDOCK in order to model the 3D interaction between the 2 partners.